 XML schema artifacts are the essential content of MPDs because they normatively define and declare data components.
-The purpose of an MPD is determined by the IEM (schemas) it contains, and each schema within that IEM may have a different purpose.
+The purpose of an MPD is determined by the XML schemas and schema sets it contains; furthermore, each schema may have a different purpose.
 The [NIEM-NDR] addresses the various types of schemas as conformance targets: reference, subset, extension, exchange, and constraint schemas.
 Each conformance target may adhere to a different (though possibly overlapping) set of conformance rules.
 Consult the [NIEM-NDR] for these rules.